If you’ve seen your dog scooting across the room on their bottom, it could be a sign of anal sac disease.

 Thankfully, impacted sacs are easy to treat.
 The glands can be gently emptied, or expressed, with your fingers.
 You may have to do this regularly, and to save a trip, your vet can show you how.

-If your dog repeatedly has impactions, you vet may suggest adding more fiber to his diet.
-This increases the size of his poop, which puts more pressure on the sacs to empty naturally.
+If your dog repeatedly has impactions, you vet may suggest adding more fiber to their diet.
+This increases the size of their poop, which puts more pressure on the sacs to empty naturally.

-If your dog doesn't have a problem, there is no need for you to empty his sacs.
+If your dog doesn't have a problem, there is no need for you to empty their sacs.

-If your dog keeps having problems, your vet may want to remove his anal sacs with surgery.
-It’s a simple procedure, but can result in complications like fecal incontinence (when his poop leaks uncontrollably).
+If your dog keeps having problems, your vet may want to remove their anal sacs with surgery.
+It’s a simple procedure, but can result in complications like fecal incontinence (when their poop leaks uncontrollably).

-Put your dog on a healthy diet and make sure he gets plenty of exercise.
+Put your dog on a healthy diet and make sure they get plenty of exercise.
 Small, obese dogs are at the highest risk of anal sac disease.
-Also, if you dog has problems with his anal sacs, have your vet check them at every checkup.
+Also, if you dog has problems with their anal sacs, have your vet check them at every checkup.